mnkiefer/domain-quest/README.md

 * **Data Detection**: Scans your workspace for `CSV` files.

-* **AI-driven Content**: Communicates with a GitHub Copilot based Chat participant to determine content.
+* **AI-driven Content**: Communicates with a GitHub Copilot based Chat participant to determine the content.

 * **Domain-specific Insights**: Provides domain-specific analyses from data headers & types.